CBMSO-L302/Genomic-Tools/README.md

 The genomic tools we present here were created with the purpose of extracting information from eukaryotic DNA files in FASTA format.

+The following tools will NOT extract ALL possible proteins, but the LONGEST proteins for each reading frame.

+The threshold stablished for the program to extract a protein is 20 aminoacids.

 ## coord_prot_to_gff.py

 Recommendation: